 Hand grenades

-Now that one was a surprise wasn’t it!
-The mind boggles that anyone in their right mind would want to travel with one of these or would believe that you could actually carry one.
-But every year it happens incredibly.
+Now, that one was a surprise.
+The mind boggles that anyone in their right mind would want to travel with one of these or would believe that you could carry one.
+But every year, it happens incredibly.

 Knives/axes/box cutters/scissors

-The sharp objects rules apply to all bladed items of all kinds so if you need them at your destination then place them in your checked baggage.
-Only plastic or round-bladed butter knives are permitted in a carry on bag so no Swiss army knives or other knives.
+The sharp objects rules apply to all bladed items, so if you need them at your destination, place them in your checked baggage.
+Only plastic or round-bladed butter knives are permitted in a carry on bag, so no Swiss army knives or other knives.

 Scissors cannot be taken through the security checkpoint if the blades are longer than 4″ from the pivot point.
-The final decision rests with the security officer as to whether the scissors are permitted on a plane.
+The final decision rests with the security officer regarding whether the scissors are permitted on a plane.

 Read also: Can you take a pocket knife on a plane?

-Another no-brainer really.
-With the exception of a martial arts expert going to a competition, I can’t imagine why anyone would want to carry any of these with them.
-If you do want to then put them in your checked bag.
+It’s another no-brainer, really.
+Except for a martial arts expert going to a competition, I can’t imagine why anyone would want to carry any of these with them.
+If you do want to, then put them in your checked bag.

 Fireworks

-Fireworks and fire crackers are not allowed in hand baggage or in checked bags.
+Fireworks and firecrackers are not allowed in hand baggage or checked bags.
 This includes sparklers.

 Blasting caps, Bear caps